opencontainers/runc/README.md

 The specification and code is licensed under the Apache 2.0 license found in the `LICENSE` file of this repository.

+## Code of Conduct

+Participation in the OpenContainers community is governed by [OpenContainer's Code of Conduct](code-of-conduct.md).

 ## Discuss your design

 The project welcomes submissions, but please let everyone know what you are working on.